atomvm/AtomVM/doc/src/packbeam-format.md

 ### BEAM files

-BEAM files obey <a href="https://en.wikipedia.org/wiki/Interchange_File_Format">IFF</a> encoding as detailed <a href="http://www.erlang.se/~bjorn/beam_file_format.html">here</a>, but certain information in BEAM files is stripped out in order to minimize the amount of data stored on flash.
+BEAM files obey [IFF](https://en.wikipedia.org/wiki/Interchange_File_Format) encoding as detailed [here](http://www.erlang.se/~bjorn/beam_file_format.html), but certain information in BEAM files is stripped out in order to minimize the amount of data stored on flash.

 The following BEAM chunks are included in BEAM files: